awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 ### Example: Describe, launch, stop, start, and terminate all instances<a name="iam-example-instances-all"></a>

 The following policy grants users permissions to use the API actions specified in the `Action` element\.
 The `Resource` element uses a \* wildcard to indicate that users can specify all resources with these API actions\.
 The \* wildcard is also necessary in cases where the API action does not support resource\-level permissions\.
-For more information about which ARNs you can use with which Amazon EC2 API actions, see [Actions, Resources, and Condition Keys for Amazon EC2](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2.html) in the *IAM User Guide*\.
+For more information about which ARNs you can use with which Amazon EC2 API actions, see [Actions, resources, and condition keys for Amazon EC2](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonec2.html)\.

 The users don't have permission to use any other API actions \(unless another statement grants them permission to do so\) because users are denied permission to use API actions by default\.